Boston police officer clears Boylston Street following explosions at the finish line of the 2013 Boston Marathon, Boston, Massachusetts

 Reports have surfaced about bogus websites and a fake twitter account asking users to retweet for donations.

-According to the New York Daily News, more than 20 donation websites were registered Monday, with domain names like bostonexplosion.com, bostonmarathonvictimfund.com and bostonrelief2013.com.
+New York Daily News, more than 20 donation websites were registered Monday, with domain names like bostonexplosion.com, bostonmarathonvictimfund.com and bostonrelief2013.com.

 If you want to donate, the Better Business Bureau suggests you take time to check out the charity.